victoria0406/On-Off/ReadMe.md

-## File Directory
+## 1. pages: Each page will have a router applied
-1. pages: Each page will have a router applied
+   - root.py: Initial page
    - goal.py: Initially, you can set a goal, and after setting a goal, it shows the daily goal achievement rate
    - report.py: Shows the user's phone usage pattern for a specific date
    - weekly.py: Shows the user's weekly phone usage pattern
    - group.py: Assigns users to specific groups based on their usage patterns and compares the average within the group with the user's pattern

-2. component: There are additional components <br/>
+## 2. component: There are additional components <br/>
    Files in this folder
    - The code to create a component is too long
    - In case of creating reusable components

-3. data: Contains data used for data visualization (except for the file for all users, values of 'P3016' user are used)
+## 3. data: Contains data used for data visualization (except for the file for all users, values of 'P3016' user are used)
    - access.csv: Top 5 apps in terms of user access count over 7 days
    - app_usage_weekly.csv: Total usage of the top 5 apps used by the user for a week
    - goal_states.csv: Goal time and practice time